CameleoGrey/Monlan/README.md

 # Monlan
-Monlan is a collection of my Reinforcement Learning experiments (2019-2022) in the field of algorithmic trading.
+Monlan is a collection of my Data Science (including Reinforcement Learning) experiments (2019-2022) in the field of algorithmic trading.
 The main idea was to build composite agent which consists of independent special agents: special opener agent, which analyzes situation for opening buy or sell deal or do nothing (hold position, wait better situation for opening), and special buy and sell agents, which know better, when to hold or close position.
 When opener choose